Most Active Stories

 It was the heydey of the Pendergast Machine.
 Walt could eavesdrop on gamblers, prostitutes and gangsters.

 After an unsuccessful stint in theater, Walt got his first job in broadcasting.
 The general manager at KDRO in Sedalia gave him one week.
-Walt said, in retrospect, he had good reason.
+Walt said, in retrospect, he could understand why.

 “I was talking about somebody named Joe DiMaggio and stuff like that.
 Friday rolled around ... and he said ‘Do you ever think you’re gonna understand the difference between the American and the National League?’
 I came down with a fit of pure honesty and I said, ‘Don’t think so.’”